 2. The Hudson Bar - 356 W. 58th Street, midtown.
 The Philippe Starck-designed Hudson Hotel is pretty funky, even by Manhattan standards and the bar, which is daubed with shades of Starck's characteristic lime green by night.
 The drinks are expensive - even by Manhattan standards - but there is usually a fun crowd and the wine list is good.
 There are also quieter nooks and crannies in the "library" area, which is perfect for a more intimate one-on-one.

 1. Employees Only - 510 Hudson Street, the West Village.
 You can tell Employees Only is a great bar because this is where the bar staff of NYC's finest establishments go on their nights off.
-From the outside, it doesn't look much - I would have walked right past it had I not been with a native - but the drinks are fantastic and I had one of the best mojitos I'd tasted outside Cuba, even if it was so strong (combined with half a bottle of red) that it was a miracle I managed to walk the 60 blocks to my hotel room unassisted.
+From the outside, it doesn't look much — I would have walked right past it had I not been with a native — but the drinks are fantastic.
+I had one of the best mojitos I'd tasted outside Cuba, even if it was so strong that it was a miracle I managed to walk the 60 blocks to my hotel room unassisted.
 It's busy and quite cramped but nicely decorated and populated with the beautiful people of the West Village.
 An all-round great bar.

 No comments: